Go-kart

-A go-kart, also written as go-cart (often referred to as simply a kart), is a type of sports car, close wheeled car, open-wheel car or quadracycle.
-Go-karts come in all shapes and forms, from non-motorised models to high-performance racing karts.
+A go-kart, also written as go-cart (often referred to as simply a kart), is a type of small four-wheeled vehicle, often an open-wheel car or a quadricycle.
+Go-karts come many shapes and forms, from non-motorised models to high-performance racing karts and electric-powered models.

-Karting is a type of racing in which a compact four-wheel unit called a go-kart is used.
-In the beginning, Art Ingels invented the first go-kart in Los Angeles in 1956.
+Art Ingels created the first motorised go-kart in Los Angeles in 1956.

-Etymology
+Predecessors

 The exact origin of the term is unclear.
-One of the first appearances of the term is an 1885 painting by the Scottish artist Hugh Cameron RSA: "The Go-Cart".
-It is also unclear why the "C" was later changed to a "K".
+One of the first appearances of the term is an 1885 painting by the Scottish artist Hugh Cameron's "The Go-Cart".
+It is also unclear why the C was later changed to a K. In the film The Ivory-Handled Gun (1935), the crippled father of Buck Jones refers to his wheelchair as a "go cart".
+Charles Dickens also used go-cart in Master Humphrey's Clock and Other Stories when talking of his travel to Italy.
+In Genoa, he talks about "a man without legs, on a little go-cart".

-Non-motorised

-Gravity racers, in North America usually referred to as Soap Box Derby carts, are the simplest type of go-karts.
-They are propelled by gravity.
-Go-karts without motors (quadracycles) may also be propelled by bicycle pedals.

-Motorised
+Gravity racers are a popular form of non-motorised go-kart.
+These are karts which are propelled by gravity and are often simplistic, homemade and used for either recreational or competitive use.
+These are often referred to as soapbox cars in North America, however other regional variations such as billy carts (Australia) are common.

+Other forms of non-motorised go-karts (ie. quadracycles) may also be propelled by means such as bicycle pedals (such as in the form of a velomobile).